shane-kercheval/mcp-this/README.md

 <img src="./documentation/images/custom-tool-example.png" alt="Example of using the custom time tool" width="500">

+#### NOTE

+- Avoid using `command: |` when defining commands in YAML.
+This format preserves line breaks, which can interfere with how commands are processed in tools.py.
+Instead, use `command: >-` to ensure proper formatting of multi-line commands.

 ### Configuring with a JSON String

 You can also pass a JSON string containing tool definitions directly: